mcglasp/the-singing-people/readme.md

 # Credits & Acknowledgements

-A small amount of code was provided by forum users from several websites:
+A small amount of code was provided by forum users from several websites (see below).

-Thanks to the following Stack Overflow users for their guidance in solving various issues as credited in the HTML & CSS code:
+Thanks to the following Stack Overflow users for their guidance in solving various issues as credited in the HTML, CSS and Javascript code:

-- Julian S, Sean, Vadim Ovchinnikov, George Kagan
+- Julian S, Sean, Vadim Ovchinnikov, George Kagan, Eric Olsen

 Thanks also to:
 - Freecodecamp user ellereeeeee
 - Sitepoint user Paul OB
+- Bootstrap Studio user buntonn

 Thanks also to my mentor Antonio, the Code Institute Tutors, Jim Lynx and the Slack community.